indigo-iam/iam/CONTRIBUTING.md

 There are few rules that we want to follow during our development phase to make the history of this repository as clean as possible:

 - the `master` branch is the one containing the latest official release
-- the `develop` branch is a buildable branch, ready for next release
+- the `develop` branch is a branch with a successful build, ready for next release
 - when you want to develop some feature, create a new branch starting from `develop`
   - if you spot a problem within IAM, search if an issue already exists.
 If not, create a new issue
   - create a new branch named `issue-<number>`